Guidance: what schools and colleges should do if exams or other assessments are seriously disrupted

 See JCQ’s guidance on special considerations for the qualifications within its scope.

 The regulators, Ofqual in England, Qualifications Wales in Wales and CCEA Regulation in Northern Ireland, will share timely and accurate information, as required, with awarding organisations, government departments and other stakeholders.

 The Department for Education in England, the Department of Education in Northern Ireland, and the Welsh Government will inform the relevant government ministers as soon as it becomes apparent that there will be significant local or national disruption; and ensure that they are kept updated until the matter is resolved.

 Awarding organisations will alert the Universities and Colleges Admissions Service (UCAS) and the Central Applications Office (CAO) about any impact of the disruption on their deadlines and liaise regarding student progression to further and higher education.

 Awarding organisations will alert relevant professional bodies or employer groups if the impact of disruption particularly affects them.

-7. Widespread national disruption to the taking of examinations / assessments
+Widespread national disruption to the taking of examinations or assessments

-The governments’ view across England, Wales and Northern Ireland is education should continue in 2021/22 with schools remaining open and that examinations and assessments will go ahead in both autumn 2021 and summer 2022.
+The governments’ view across England, Wales and Northern Ireland is education in 2022 to 2023 has returned to normal.
+Schools are open and examinations and assessments will go ahead in summer 2023.

 As education is devolved, in the event of any widespread sustained national disruption to examinations or assessments, national government departments will communicate with regulators, awarding organisations and centres prior to a public announcement.
-Regulators will provide advice to government departments on implications for exam timetables.
+Regulators will provide advice to government departments on implications for examinations and assessments including exam timetables.

-We will update this page with any further relevant links as necessary should national disruption occur.
+We will update this page as necessary, with any further relevant links, should national disruption occur.